jchenj/mongodb_binder_test/README.md

 This material is a resource developed by the [MongoDB for Academia](https://www.mongodb.com/developer/academia/) program, which offers resources and support to educators and students teaching and learning with MongoDB.

-## Advisory
+## Advisory ⚠️
-Please update your links - this lab is now at [https://github.com/mongodb/academia-mongodb-lab-python](https://github.com/mongodb/academia-mongodb-lab-python).
-Maintenance and any future development will be happening there.
-The lab will also available here until **March 31, 2022**, after which it will only be at the new location.
+**This lab is now being maintained at [https://github.com/mongodb/academia-mongodb-lab-python](https://github.com/mongodb/academia-mongodb-lab-python).** Any future development will be happening there.
+The lab will also available - though not updated - here until **March 31, 2022**, after which it will only be at the new location.

 ## Format
 The lab consists of five sections, with a total of 22 exercises: